ipsusu/ipsuShade/README.md

 ## How do I use ipsuShade on a fresh ReShade install?

+There are two methods:

+1. **GPosingway** - best compatibility, easy updates, other creator's presets included!
+2. **Standalone Install** - if you just want ipsuShade.

+<h2>Install ipsuShade with GPosingway -</h2>

+Please follow the `Installation Script` instructions listed here: [GPosingway Latest Release](https://github.com/gposingway/gposingway/releases/latest)
+**Note.** the `iMMERSE` and `METEOR` optional packages must be downloaded as part of the installation script, as they are required by ipsuShade.

+<h2>Standalone ipsuShade Installation Steps -</h2>
 <h3 align="center"> <a href='https://github.com/ipsusu/ipsuShade/archive/refs/heads/master.zip' target='_blank'> Click here to download ipsuShade files for a fresh ReShade install. </a> </h3>

 1. After ensuring you have downloaded ReShade as specified by the my guide, please download the `.zip` of the ipsuShade files above.